searchpioneer/ranklib-dotnet/docs/Docs/documentation/cli/overview.md

 ﻿# Overview

-`ranklib` is used to train and evaluate rankers using Learning to Rank (LTR).
+`dotnet-ranklib` is used to train and evaluate rankers using Learning to Rank (LTR).
 It has the ability to

 1. Train and evaluate rankers, allowing ranker models to be saved, and subsequently loaded into applications to perform ranking.